Heredity

-Heredity, also called inheritance or biological inheritance, is the passing on of traits from parents to their offspring; either through asexual reproduction or sexual reproduction, the offspring cells or organisms acquire the genetic information of their parents.
-Through heredity, variations between individuals can accumulate and cause species to evolve by natural selection.
+Heredity, also called inheritance or biological inheritance, is the passing on of genetic information from parents to their offspring.
+It may occur through sexual or asexual reproduction, where new cells are produced from either individual cells underdoing cell division or two cells combining genomes, respectively.
+Through heredity, genetic variations in populations can accumulate and cause species to evolve by natural selection.
 The study of heredity in biology is genetics.